gristlekinginc/metsci-site-v2/blog/2025-02-03-Global_LoRaWAN_Industry_Analysis.md

 ## History and Evolution of LoRaWAN

-LoRaWAN’s technological roots [date back to 2009 in Grenoble, France](https://blog.semtech.com/a-brief-history-of-lora-three-inventors-share-their-personal-story-at-the-things-conference#:~:text=The%20story%20of%20LoRa%20began,technology%2C%20a%20technology%20widely%20in), when Nicolas Sornin and Olivier Seller began experimenting with chirp spread spectrum (CSS) modulation for low-power, long-range communications​.
+LoRaWAN's technological roots [date back to 2009 in Grenoble, France](https://blog.semtech.com/a-brief-history-of-lora-three-inventors-share-their-personal-story-at-the-things-conference#:~:text=The%20story%20of%20LoRa%20began,technology%2C%20a%20technology%20widely%20in), when Nicolas Sornin and Olivier Seller began experimenting with chirp spread spectrum (CSS) modulation for low-power, long-range communications​.
 <!-- truncate -->
 This led to the founding of Cycleo in 2010 with the goal of enabling wireless data links for utility meters using sub-GHz radio.
 Instead of inventing a new modulation from scratch, Cycleo applied CSS (a technique long used in sonar and radar) to IoT communications – essentially repurposing chirp signals for data transmission​.
 The breakthrough proved that kilometer-range wireless links could be achieved with very low power, ideal for battery-operated IoT sensors.